lukebemish/clojure_example_mod/README.md

-# Mod Template
+# Clojure Example Mod

-README goes here
+An example mod set up with Architectury and ClojureWrapper